rmcrackan/Libation/README.md

 * Synonyms so you don't have to memorize magic words.
 Eg: author and author**s** will both work
 * Click [?] button for a full list of search fields and synonyms ![Filter options](images/FilterOptions.png)
 * Search by tag like \[this\]
+* When tags have an underscore you can use part of the tag.
+This is useful for quick categories.
+The below examples make this more clear.

 #### Search examples